 Hair: Shoulder length hair must be tied with school coloured ribbons, headband or hair band.
 Hair should be its natural colour, free from colours, rinses, streaks and tints.
 This includes extreme hair styles.

 Jewellery: The only jewellery items permitted are watches or items of religious, cultural or medical significance.
-For safety, students with pierced ears should wear plain gold or silver studs rather than sleepers.
+For safety, students with pierced ears should wear studs rather than sleepers.

 Uniform Shop